A direct word to men who keep choosing comfort over transformation.

 Identity anchors you. · Authority steadies you. · Assignment sends you.

-This document is step one.
+This worksheet is step one.
 The next step is sitting across from a man who will not let you stay comfortable in a version of yourself too small for your calling.